EasyIce667/AI-Powered-Mental-Health-Support-Chatbot-for-Crisis-Intervention/README.markdown

 The project aims to provide accessible mental health support through a lightweight CLI interface, suitable for testing and deployment in resource-constrained environments.
 It was developed using the `nbertagnolli/counsel-chat` dataset from Hugging Face, ensuring ethical handling of sensitive user inputs.

 **Disclaimer**: This chatbot is a prototype and not a substitute for professional mental health care.
 Always seek help from qualified professionals in crisis situations.
-The chatbot includes resources like the National Suicide Prevention Lifeline (1-800-273-8255) for crisis cases.

 ## Problem Statement